Wolfen Family Foundation

 • UCLA Anderson School of Management: The family has a multi-generational connection to UCLA, with multiple family members being alumni.
 Their $2.2 million endowment supporting the Larry Wolfen Award demonstrates their commitment to entrepreneurship education at institutions where they have personal ties.

-Given the family's UCLA connection and focus on entrepreneurship, cancer research, and Jewish causes, organizations working in these areas that can demonstrate alignment with the family's values and have natural connection points through board members, alumni networks, or community involvement may have better positioning for future consideration.
+Given the family's UCLA connection and focus on entrepreneurship, cancer research, and Jewish causes, organisations working in these areas that can demonstrate alignment with the family's values and have natural connection points through board members, alumni networks, or community involvement may have better positioning for future consideration.

 Decision Timeline